Gregory Silveira sentenced in money-laundering case; gambler tied to Phil Mickelson

 The New York State Senate voted Tuesday for the first time to legislate gambling on online poker in the state, a historical growth of gambling.

-The Senate passed the expense 53 to 5 at 7:30 p.m. to permit the state's 11 racetrack casinos to obtain 11 licenses to hold online poker games.
+The Senate passed the expense 53 to 5 at 7:30 p.m. to permit the state's 11 racetrack casinos to obtain 11 licenses to hold online poker games such as Agen Casino.

 If approved by the state Assembly, New York would end up being simply the fourth state in the nation to legalize online poker gambling, according to Sen. John Bonacic, R-Mount Hope, chair of the Senate's racing, gaming and wagering committee.